ipilcher/fdf/README.md

 * The [JSON specification](https://datatracker.ietf.org/doc/html/rfc7159) does
   not specify the behavior of JSON parsers in the presence of non-unique member names within an object.
-JSON-C (and all other parsers of which I am aware) deal with non-unique member names by simply ignoring all but one of the members.
+JSON-C (and most other parsers of which I am aware) deal with non-unique member names by simply ignoring all but one of the members.
 As a result, FDF has no way to detect non-unique member names.